About the PLC:

 From the outset, PLC has focused on logger advocacy, safety, quality operations and business innovation.
 Our members realize that harvesting is more than just cutting trees.
-They are highly skilled, business professionals and are an integral part of Maine’s economic engine.
+They are highly skilled, business professionals and are an integral part of the region’s economic engine.
 Our members do their best in the woods and are committed to excellence in the logging industry, “Professional Loggers”.

-The PLC of Maine partners with the American Loggers Council, Forest Resources Association, the Forest Products Council and the Maine Motor Transport Association to to ADVOCATE being a voice in Augusta and Washington DC that speaks for Loggers.
+The PLC of the Northeast partners with the American Loggers Council, Forest Resources Association, the Forest Products Council and the Maine Motor Transport Association to to ADVOCATE being a voice in Augusta and Washington DC that speaks for Loggers.
 COMMUNICATE the message that logging is good for everyone.
 Harvesting trees provides jobs for millions of Americans and working forests are essential for a healthy environment, providing clean air, clean water, and wildlife habitat.
 CULTIVATE relationships in the business community to provide members with a competitive edge.
 INNOVATE by helping our members create opportunities to position them competitively in the marketplace and COLLABORATE to work with other forest industry groups on issues where we agree, but standing strong for loggers when we don’t.

 In 2000, the PLC created the world’s first 3rd party certification program, Northeast Master Logger Certification.
 Today, Northeast Master Logger program is represented in 20 states and 3 countries.
 The PLC is also a founding member of the American Loggers Council (ALC) and works with the ALC to influence federal legislation.
 This includes increasing the weight limit on I-95 north of Augusta to 100,000 pounds.
-Here in Maine the PLC has been responsible for giving loggers tax exempt status for parts & equipment and for securing funding for the state’s first post-secondary mechanized harvest operator training program.
+In Maine the PLC has been responsible for giving loggers tax exempt status for parts & equipment and for securing funding for the state’s first post-secondary mechanized harvest operator training program.

 Promote logging as a profession, advocate for logging professionals, cultivate responsible forest management, promote safe working practices and sustain a strong forest products industry.

 The Northeast’s loggers are well qualified to meet future challenges.
 They have a tremendous work ethic, a diverse set of skills, many years of experience, exceptional problem-solving abilities, perseverance; are innovative and creative, and are always developing new ways to overcome obstacles.